 If food factors into your decision, consider a 55+ community with its own restaurant.
-This is an especially great amenity for those days that you don’t feel like cooking but you also don’t want to drive out into the city for some good eats.
+This is a great amenity for those days when you don’t feel like cooking but you also don’t want to drive into the city.

-One of the newer 55+ communities to establish itself in the Orlando area is Four Seasons at Orlando, located in Kissimmee.
+One of the newer 55+ communities to establish itself in the Orlando area is Four Seasons at Orlando.
 The restaurant you’ll want to try is Kenzie’s Restaurant, located inside the Mystic Dunes clubhouse.
 It was awarded a Diner’s Choice Award in 2018 by OpenTable.
-The environment is comfortable and family-friendly for the daytime, and if you want to enjoy happy hour or a cocktail, you’re invited to slip into the lounge.
+The environment is comfortable and family-friendly, and if you want to enjoy happy hour or a cocktail, you can relax in the lounge.

 Four Seasons at Orlando also offers a state-of-the-art fitness center, an outdoor pool, tennis courts, pickleball courts, a dog park, and walking paths.
-Mystic Dunes is an 18-hole championship golf course, and for those who take their golf game a little less seriously, an 18-hole miniature golf course is also available.
-Buyers can select from the 530 new homes under construction in a number of sizes and floor plans.
+Mystic Dunes is an 18-hole championship golf course.
+But for those who take their golf game a little less seriously, an 18-hole miniature golf course is also available.
+Buyers have a variety of single-family floor plans to choose from.

 Mid $200s - Mid $500s

-If casual dining is your favorite way to eat, check in at the Lake Nona Deli & Market, found at VillageWalk at Lake Nona.
-This community of single-family homes and townhouses is not age-restricted, so you can move in with and host family members of all ages.
-In addition to the deli, residents enjoy a catering kitchen at the clubhouse, which inspires a regular fish fry and other events such as seasonal parties and potlucks.
+If casual dining is your favorite way to eat, check in at the Lake Nona Deli & Market at VillageWalk at Lake Nona.
+This community of single-family homes and townhouses is not age-restricted, so you can host family members of all ages.
+In addition to the deli, residents enjoy a catering kitchen at the clubhouse, which hosts seasonal parties and potlucks.

 Residents of VillageWalk at Lake Nona also enjoy basketball, dancing, and swimming.
 There’s a large town center, a state-of-the-art fitness center, a gas station, and a day spa.
 It’s possible to run errands, get a bite to eat, and have your pet groomed while you’re at the on-site salon.

-Several dining options exist at Cresswind at Victoria Gardens, a 55+ community in Deland.
-The Club at Victoria Gardens is a 20,000 square-foot clubhouse which includes The Clubhouse Café, where it’s easy to grab a coffee or a sandwich.
+There are several dining options at Cresswind at Victoria Gardens, a 55+ community in Deland.
+The community’s 20,000-square-foot clubhouse houses The Clubhouse Café, where it’s easy to grab a coffee or a sandwich.
 At The Village Center, residents can enjoy the restaurant and several shops.
 There’s also a bank, a hair salon, a place for dry cleaning, and a nail salon.
 This gated community offers over 1,000 new and resale single-family homes.

-The best place to eat within Cresswind at Victoria Gardens, however, is Sparrow’s Grille, a restaurant at Victoria Hills Golf Club.
-Diners enjoy lunch, dinner, and Sunday brunch.
-There’s an extensive wine list, weekly events, and a venue to hold parties and banquets.
+The best place to eat within Cresswind at Victoria Gardens is Sparrow’s Grille, a restaurant at Victoria Hills Golf Club.
+Diners can enjoy lunch, dinner, and Sunday brunch.
+There’s an extensive wine list, weekly events, and a venue that hosts parties and banquets.

-One of the most sought-after active adult communities in the Orlando area is Solivita, a remarkable collection of 5,900 single-family and attached homes that are available as new or as resale properties.
+One of the most sought-after active adult communities in the Orlando area is Solivita, a remarkable collection of 5,900 single-family and attached homes.
 The local restaurants are all found at Stonegate Golf Club.

-There’s the elegant Mosaics Restaurant, which has an extensive menu and offers themed menus for parties and group dining experiences.
+There’s the elegant Mosaics Restaurant, which offers themed menus for parties and group dining experiences.
 There’s also The Grille, which feels like a sports bar and serves breakfast, lunch, and dinner.
-The Marketplace Bistro serves casual sandwiches, salads, drinks, and snacks, and is open from breakfast until dinner.
+Also, the Marketplace Bistro serves casual sandwiches, salads, drinks, and snacks.

-In addition to excellent restaurant options, Solivita provides residents with everything they could possibly need to live successfully and happily in Central Florida.
+In addition to excellent restaurant options, Solivita provides residents with everything they could possibly need to live happily in Central Florida.
 A sports complex includes shuffleboard, softball, pickleball, and tennis.
 There are pools, sundecks, and fitness centers with exercise studios.
-Residents participate in more than 50 activities and clubs.
+Also, residents can participate in more than 50 activities and clubs.